shivamh71/DoubtsApp/README.md

 ## Install the following modules :

 	- Go to the DoubtsApp directory and use this command
+	- sudo apt-get install nodejs npm
-	- npm install express socket.io html jade ejs groc
+	- sudo npm install

 ## How to use :

-	- node server.js or nodejs server.js
+	- nodejs server.js
 	- Go to IP:port from any (recent) navigator

 ## Documentation :